 The Circular Metal for Future Mobility

-The Innovation Hub of European Aluminium is organising a half-day webinar within the EU-funded project SALEMA.
-This webinar ‘The Circular Metal for Future Mobility: aluminium for light weight and sustainability’ will be held on 6 October 2023 at 09:30-13:00 CEST.
-It will showcase a range of innovative EU-funded research projects that are developing novel ways to use aluminium and other advanced materials in vehicles, to enhance weight reduction, crash resistance, and overall sustainability.
-Registration is open until 5 October.
+The Innovation Hub of European Aluminium organised a half-day webinar within the EU-funded project SALEMA.
+This webinar ‘The Circular Metal for Future Mobility: aluminium for light weight and sustainability’ was held on 6 October 2023 at 09:30-13:00 CEST.
+It showcased a range of innovative EU-funded research projects that are developing novel ways to use aluminium and other advanced materials in vehicles, to enhance weight reduction, crash resistance, and overall sustainability.

-Representatives of the aluminium and automotive industries, relevant academic and technical fields, or anyone interested in the topics presented is welcome to register to join the event.
+Representatives of the aluminium and automotive industries, relevant academic and technical fields, or anyone interested in the topics presented were welcome to register to join the event.

 Why take part?